kubernetes-csi/external-resizer/README.md

 * `--handle-volume-inuse-error <true/false>`: Enable or disable volume-in-use error handling in external-resizer.
 Defaults to `true` and resize-controller will watch for all pods in all namespaces to check if PVC being expanded is in-use by a pod or not before retrying volume expansion if CSI driver throws volume-in-use error.
 Setting this to `false` will cause external-resizer to ignore volume-in-use error and resize-controller will retry volume expansion even if volume is already in use by a pod and CSI driver does not support expansion of in-use volumes.
 If CSI driver being used supports online expansion, it might be desirable to set `handle-volume-inuse-error` to `false` - to save costs associated with watching all pods in the cluster.

+* `-feature-gates**: A set of key/value pairs that describe alpha/experimental features of external-resizer.
+** `AnnotateFsResize=true|false` (ALPHA - default=false): Store current size of pvc in pv's annotation, so as if pvc is deleted while expansion was pending on the node, the size of pvc can be restored to old value.
+This permits
+    expansion on the node in case pvc was deleted while expansion was pending on the node (but completed in the controller).

 #### Other recognized arguments

 * `--kubeconfig <path>`: Path to Kubernetes client configuration that the external-resizer uses to connect to Kubernetes API server.
 When omitted, default token provided by Kubernetes will be used.
 This option is useful only when the external-resizer does not run as a Kubernetes pod, e.g. for debugging.
 Either this or `--master` needs to be set if the external-resizer is being run out of cluster.